-13. The curriculum
+13. The Curriculum

 - We will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being together with preparing children for life in modern Britain and embedding Fundamental British Values - Relevant issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, sex and relationship education, online and bullying.
-This will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development. - Issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art.
+This will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development. - Issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art

-- Regulations have been put in place whereby the subjects Relationships Education (for primary pupils) and Relationships and Sex Education and Health Education (for secondary pupils) in state funded schools will be delivered in line with guidance and best practice - Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-The school/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum. - Provide information to pupils regarding Harmful online challenges and online hoaxes.
+- Regulations have been put in place whereby the subjects Relationships Education (for primary pupils) and Relationships and Sex Education and Health Education (for secondary pupils) in state funded schools have been mandatory from 2020 - Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+We have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
+These are underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum - We provide information to pupils regarding harmful online challenges and online hoaxes.